Anatr1/orbital-free-flyer-analysis-tool/README.md

 The first script (*HCW_IC_MakeFigs.m*) aims to replicate some figures reported in the book ”*Fundamentals of Astrodynamics and Applications*” (D. Vallado), which plots the evolution in time of the position of Deputy with respect to Chief given different initial conditions on position and velocity by resolving the Hill-Clohessy-Wiltshire set of equations.

 Usage: `HCW_IC_MakeFigs.m` on MATLAB command window.

 ### Part 2: Minimum total V two-impulse maneuver

-MI SERVE AIUTO SU STA PARTE
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed euismod, nisl nec ultricies ultricies, nunc nisl ultrices nisl, vitae aliqu
+The second script (*TwoImp_min.m*) computes the minimum total V two-impulse maneuvers, knowing the inizial conditions of position and velocity of Deputy w.r.t.target.
+The function solves the Hill-Clohessy_wiltshire equations by considering a maximum final time equal to half orbit period.

 Usage: `[Delta_V, Delta_v_comp, t_DV_min ] = TwoImp_min(PosVelDeputy,PosVelChief, mean_motion, Orbital_period)` in MATLAB
 code